- The number of applications for the performing arts market has doubled, with a significant rise in participation from Africa and Latin America

 Numbers of applications from African countries have also risen, with 154 applications from 31 different countries, 13% more than last year.
 Many of these applications came from Morocco, Senegal, South Africa and Burkina Faso.
 Meanwhile, 411 applications were received from Southern Europe, 404 of which were from Spain (141 from the Canary Islands) and 7 from Portugal.

-MAPAS 2020 also received a total of 75 applications from another 11 European countries, including Cyprus, the Netherlands, Switzerland, Austria, the United Kingdom, Bulgaria, France, Italy, Czech Republic, Greece and Sweden, as well as 21 applications from other parts of the world, such as the United States, Canada, Australia, Guadalupe, Israel, Taiwan and Japan.
+MAPS 2020 also received a total of 75 applications from another 11 European countries, including Cyprus, the Netherlands, Switzerland, Austria, the United Kingdom, Bulgaria, France, Italy, Czech Republic, Greece and Sweden, as well as 21 applications from other parts of the world, such as the United States, Canada, Australia, Guadeloupe, Israel, Taiwan and Japan.

 All applications will be considered by the selection committee, which is made up of international experts in the cultural sector.
 Results are scheduled for publication on 8 April.
 The committee will choose the artists, companies and agencies who will participate in the networking event scheduled for 10 and 11 July, as well as the 39 performers (19 musicians and 20 performing artists) who will have the opportunity to perform live in front of the general public and programmers.

 The international prestige of the Performing Arts Market of the South Atlantic in the cultural sector was reflected online and on social media, with a significant increase in user numbers and interactions from a variety of countries.
 In the last two months, the website www.mapasmercadocultural.com has received around 30,000 visits from 133 different countries.
-The MAPAS Facebook page has 9,280 followers, 29% more than it had a year ago, and 190 private messages have been received during the application process; on Twitter, MAPAS has 2,135 followers (+13.6%) and on Instagram, it has 8,282 (+35.9%).
+The MAPS Facebook page has 9,280 followers, 29% more than it had a year ago, and 190 private messages have been received during the application process; on Twitter, MAPS has 2,135 followers (+ 13.6%) and on Instagram, it has 8,282 (+ 35.9%).

-The organisers of MAPAS, the Cabildo de Tenerife, unahoramenos and Circulart, are doing everything they can to ensure that the fourth edition runs to schedule.
-They’re also working on a programme that will boost the island’s reputation as a platform for international networking in the performing arts sector.
+The organizers of MAPAS, the Cabildo de Tenerife, unahoramenos and Circulart, are doing everything they can to ensure that the fourth edition runs to schedule.
+They're also working on a program that will boost the island's reputation as a platform for international networking in the performing arts sector.